Updated December 4, 2021.

 Between 2017 and 2020, a team of 5 people went through every cemetery in Hardwick and recorded each stone’s position and the essential elements of its inscription.
-The project leader then used the information to create a database for each cemetery; she included lengthy inscriptions at the end of each file, organized by surname.
+The project leader then used the information to create a database for each cemetery.

 These links connect to findagrave.com.
 The HHS has no control over the content: Fairview Cemetery, Hardwick Center Cemetery, Bayley-Hazen Road Cemetery, Main Street Cemetery, Maple Street Cemetery, Norris Family Cemetery, Sanborn Cemetery, West Hill Cemetery.

 Here we will add transcriptions of early marriage records.

 James B. Hardwick Norris (1792-1861), the first Yankee child born in Hardwick, kept an account book all his adult life.
 After becoming a minister, he used his book to record marriages he performed.
 Click here to see a transcription of his marriage records as a circuit minister on the Sandwich Circuit and the Pembroke Circuit in New Hampshire between 1825 and 1831.
 Click here for a transcription of his marriages records in northeastern Vermont between 1843 and 1859.